-This chapter explains how to use footprintR to filter single molecule footprinting data.
+This chapter explains how to use SingleMoleculeGenomicsIO to filter single molecule footprinting data.
 The package contains functionality to calculate a collection of quality statistics for each read, and use these to filter out low-quality reads.
-This filtering can be done either on the imported SummarizedExperiment object, or directly on the modBam file (which would generate another, filtered modBam file). footprintR also provides several ways to filter out individual genomic positions based on, e.g. the genomic sequence or the read coverage.
+This filtering can be done either on the imported SummarizedExperiment object (both for modBam and mismatchBam file types), or directly on the bam file (currently only modBam, which will generate another, filtered modBam file).
+SingleMoleculeGenomicsIO also provides several ways to filter out individual genomic positions based on, e.g. the genomic sequence or the read coverage.

 We start by loading the required packages.
 In addition to the software package, we load a BSgenome object providing the mouse genome sequence.